 Pablo Gabatto, Business Operations Manager at Ample Foods

 Sometimes being too close to the problem can narrow your thinking.
 To optimize your supply chain and build resilience, you will not only need access to robust supply chain infrastructure and technology, but you will need to hire a knowledgeable logistics staff.

 Many ecommerce businesses don’t have supply chain or inbound and outbound logistics experts on staff, which can make it difficult to foresee any possible disruptions that can be avoided or planned for ahead of time.

 That’s why many brands partner with third-party logistics (3PL) like ShipBob that bring years of industry expertise to the table.
-As a leading supply chain experts ShipBob stays up-to-date on the current state of the industry to help ensure that your supply chain continues to run smoothly despite unexpected events and possible disruptions.
+As leading experts in lean supply chains, ShipBob stays up-to-date on the current state of the industry to help ensure that your supply chain continues to run smoothly despite unexpected events and possible disruptions.